Mandaris-LLC/react-native-navigation-full-circle/docs/docs/styling.md

 ```

 ## Setting styles dynamically
 Use the `mergeOptions` method to change a screen's style dynamically.
+WARNING! these options will be applied on an already rendered screen, after it has been rendered at least once.

 ```js
 Navigation.mergeOptions(this.props.componentId, {